cbdb-project/processing-prompts-by-batch/README.md

 ## NOTICE!!!

-Currently, we are using the Anthropic API instead.
+Currently, we are using the Anthropic API instead of G4F.
 You can obtain a free Anthropic API key by visiting https://www.anthropic.com/api.
 After acquiring it, save the key to `api_key.txt` in the root directory of the current repository.

 ![image](https://github.com/cbdb-project/processing-prompts-by-batch/assets/8538710/f38a0f0f-732d-4f71-bdbd-b2054831b92d)